 2.1.
 Study setting and population

-This study was conducted at the medical analysis laboratory of the Ouakam Military Hospital (HMO) located in the Almadies district west of the capital (Dakar).
-The study population consisted of patients referred to the laboratory for parasitic coprology between January 2015 and December 2016, corresponding to a study period of two years.
+This study was conducted at the medical analysis laboratory of the Ouakam Military Hospital (HMO) located in the Almadies district west of the capital, Dakar.
+The study population consisted of patients referred to the laboratory for parasitic coproparasitology between January 2015 and December 2016, corresponding to a study period of two years.
 This was a retrospective study (from January 2015 to December 2015) and a prospective study (from January 2016 to December 2016).

 Stool samples were collected in transparent, sterile plastic pots (Figure 1) at the laboratory or transported directly if the sample was taken at other hospital clinical departments.